Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

 Cody Bellinger At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks fifth, his on-base percentage ranks 25th, and he is eighth in the league in slugging.
+- Among qualified hitters, he ranks fifth in batting average, while his on-base percentage ranks 25th and he is eighth in slugging.

-- In 52 games this season (46.8%), Bellinger has picked up an RBI, and in 19 of those games (17.1%) he had two or more.
-He has also driven home three or more of his team's runs in 10 contests.
+- Bellinger has picked up an RBI in 47.3% of his games this year, with two or more RBI in 17.9% of his games.
+He has also driven in three or more runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.